rticommunity/rticonnextdds-examples/examples/connext_dds/persistent_storage/README_DATABASES.md

 with the password *"test"* has an account on the local host.

 ## Creating a working DSN
-1. (Only for external databases) Create a DSN for the persistence service.
-To add a data source, follow these steps:
+1.(Only for external databases) Create a DSN for the persistence service.
+To
+      add a data source, follow these steps:

    1. Open the ODBC Data Source Administrator: